 Complexity Theory: The Lessons Continue

 Following brief editorial comments and chapter summaries (pp. 1-10), the collection begins with an authoritative discussion of Complexity Theory by Diane Larsen-Freeman (Chapter 1: “Complexity Theory: The Lessons Continue”, pp. 11-50).
-The key thesis of this detailed chapter is that complexity can most usefully function as a metatheory in applied linguistics.
+The key takeaway from this detailed chapter is that complexity can most usefully function as a metatheory in applied linguistics.
 Whereas most theories and methods in applied linguistics refer directly to the empirical world, complexity can serve a valuable role by connecting them, as a shared conceptual frame.

 Larsen-Freeman begins by tracing connections between Complexity Theory and its antecedents in the physical and social sciences, as well as philosophy.
 She also usefully positions complexity in relation to post-modern thinking, with which there is much overlap, but also important theoretical difference.
 Many readers will also be interested in the discussion of how Larsen-Freeman’s own thinking about complexity has evolved since her seminal contributions in the 1990s.